Skip to main content

 Tried: Attempt to reverse the MD5 hash directly (e.g., using an online hash lookup or hashcat) to recover each 4-character group.

-Online MD5 rainbow tables cover common English words and short dictionary strings, not arbitrary 4-character alphanumeric combinations salted with an 8-byte binary suffix.
-Hashcat would also fail because you need to match only 4 bytes at a specific offset of the digest, not the full hash - standard hashcat modes compare the entire hash, so there is no built-in mode for 'partial-offset match'.
-The brute-force loop in the script is the correct approach because it checks exactly the relevant byte slice.
+Online MD5 rainbow tables cover common words and short dictionary strings, not arbitrary 4-character combinations salted with an 8-byte binary suffix.
+Hashcat fails too, because you need to match 4 bytes at a specific offset rather than the full digest, and its standard modes compare whole hashes with no partial-offset option.
+The brute-force loop checks exactly the relevant slice.

 Tried: Brute force all 16 characters at once as a single combined search.

-A 16-character alphanumeric brute force is astronomically large (62^16 possibilities).
-The key insight is that each 12-byte chunk is independent - the four groups never interact in the hash computation - so each 4-character sub-problem (62^4 at most ~14 million) can be solved separately in under a second.
-Treating it as one monolithic search breaks the divide-and-conquer structure the challenge is built on.
+A 16-character alphanumeric brute force means 62 to the 16th power, which is hopeless.
+But each 12-byte chunk is independent: the four groups never interact in the hash computation.
+That makes each 4-character sub-problem at most about 14 million candidates, solvable in under a second.
+Treating it as one monolithic search throws away the structure the challenge is built on.

 Learn more